Lie theory of finite simple groups and the Roth property: Computer verifications for simple groups

+Most of the simple groups are nondegenerate because they are Roth.
+The only non-Roth groups up to order 75000 are (cf. \cite{HZ}) $PSU(3,3)$ and $PSU(3,4)$.
+Of these, a direct computation shows that $PSU(3,3)$ is \textbf{not} nondegenerate. $PSU(3,4)$ is too large for direct inspection.
-Nondegeneracy of $K$ is checked by using Sage internal algorithms for computing the rank of $K$.
-Computationally, finding the rank is quick enough and doesn't require substantially more resources than computing the matrix itself.
-Up to order 75,000 the Killing form is nondegenerate in all cases but the following exceptions:

-\begin{itemize} \item The (mutually inverse) conjugacy classes 7A and 7B of elements of order 7 in the alternating group $A_7$, \item The (pairwise inverse) conjugacy classes 4A, 4B, 8A, 8B, 12A, 12B of elements of orders 4, 8 or 12 in the unitary group $PSU_3(3) = G_2(2)'$. \item The two (mutually inverse) conjugacy classes 7A and 7B of elements of order 7 in $PSL(3,4)$. \end{itemize}

-As mentioned before, all the degenerate cases occur in conjugacy classes that are not closed under inversion, so reality of the conjugacy class appears to be a sufficient condition (though by no means necessary) for the nondegeneracy of $K$.
+Nondegeneracy of the Killing forms for conjugacy classes is checked directly by computing its rank.
+Up to order 75,000 the Killing form is nondegenerate in all cases except conjugacy classes 7A and 7B of elements of order 7 in the alternating group $A_7$, conjugacy classes 4A, 4B, 8A, 8B, 12A, 12B of elements of orders 4, 8 or 12 in the unitary group $PSU(3,3) = G_2(2)'$, and conjugacy classes 7A and 7B of elements of order 7 in $PSL(3,4)$.
+All the degenerate cases occur in conjugacy classes that are not closed under inversion, with \emph{real} conjugacy classes yielding nondegenerate Killing forms.